rjframe/upim/README.md

 full suite or specific subcrates as dependencies.

-I've not yet made a release or registered uPIM on crates.io, so clone the repository from git and add upim to your Cargo.toml as a local dependency:
+I've not yet made a release or registered uPIM on crates.io, so clone the repository and add upim to your Cargo.toml as a local dependency:

 ```toml
 [dependencies]